jadecobra/python_tdd_exercises/source/data_structures/index.rst

   <iframe style="border-radius:12px" width="560" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?si=D9RB6h8rSFPCseER&amp;list=PL5lANtH-CRODOaNWHFCcddzYhOzvjcWIO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Programming involves taking input and doing something with it to give back output.
+The input and output are called data.

-The following chapters test Python_ basic data structures
+The following chapters test Python_ basic data structures, which are a way to represent information.

 .. toctree::
   :titlesonly:
   :maxdepth: 1

-  none
-  booleans/index
-  booleans/truth_table/index
-  lists/index
-  lists/list_comprehensions
-  dictionaries
+  None: the simplest data structure<none>
+  Booleans: there are only 2<booleans/index>
+  Lists: anything in parentheses ``()``<lists/index>
+  Dictionaries: key-value pairs in curly braces ``{}``<dictionaries>

 ----

-:ref:`how to measure sleep duration: tests and solution`
+:ref:`Would you like to test None?<None>`